In designing community gardens, social design comes first

 The process of developing a simple organisational management plan ensures the group has thought through how it would manage the contingencies that emerge in community gardening.
 It is the basis of adopting governance processes that are fair, democratic and open and that care for people as much as the process of community gardening will care for the land.

-More, developing a simple management plan can be a bonding experience for the community garden core team as it deliberates ideas and comes to agreement on them.
+More, developing a simple management plan can be a bonding experience for the community garden core team as it deliberates ideas and comes to an agreement on them.